janneengestoft/birc-project/README.md

 # Data analysis project on GenomeDK

 This repository serve as a walk-though of how to begin a data analysis project on the GenomeDK cluter.
 Be that a PiB, BSc, Msc, or PhD project.
-All it assumes is some basic experience with Python programmingis and executing commands in a "terminal".
+Some basic experience with Python programmingis and executing commands in a "terminal" is assumed.

-The goal is to ...

-Once you are done you will have completed all these steps.

-- Get an account
-- terminal cheat sheet
-- conda
-- set up to use jupyter remotely ()
-- vs code
-- Git account
-- Fork this repository (with README, directories, example notebooks and workflows)
-- Git as backup
+The cluster is a very largre collection of computers with a shared file system.
+It does not have a screen and a keyboard you can go use.
+However, by connecting to the cluster from your own computer, you can create and edit files much like if they were on your own machine.
+The goal here is to take you thrugh all the steps required to make this possible.

 ## Install Python on your own machine